Grieve Loses Local Support After Breaking His Word -

 Dominic Grieve, Beaconsfield’s current Tory MP, lost a local constituency association confidence motion by 182 to 131 against him.
 The Beaconsfield Conservative Association chairman says that, “He remains our Conservative MP but I will be speaking as soon as possible to my fellow officers and the Executive Council.”
 A vote of no confidence is not a deselection.

 Grieve is a decent man, we all agree, courageous even.
 To ignore your supporters and act against their wishes has consequences in a democracy.
 Deselections are always unpleasant, without them or at least the threat of them, MPs would be completely untethered from their supporters.
-MPs of all parties often arrogantly detest their activist members, who generally tend to be politically further away from the mainstream and their own ordinaruy voters.
+MPs of all parties often arrogantly detest their activist members, who generally tend to be politically further away from the mainstream and their own ordinary voters.
 This tension is always there, sometimes the link snaps.
 This is such a time.

 Grieve’s arrogance was that he thought he could shift from promising his members – in writing – that he would respect the outcome of the referendum, to leading the efforts to thwart Brexit, without cost.
 Breaking your word to voters, particularly the ones who get out the vote for you, is risky.

-Note: UPDATE: Some groups like Leave.EU have been trying to claim the credit for Grieve’s deselection – local members strongly dispute the idea that they had anything to do with it, although Guido understands that the grassroots Campaign for Conservative Democracy was involved.
-A local Tory source tells Guido: